Probably 4 years ago I begged for a Cricut Machine.

 The mini isn't produced anymore.
 So don't worry about that one.
 It's obsolete.

 Below is a table that shows what features you get with each machine.
-So make sure you decide what all you need to do with your machine.
+So make sure you select a Cricut Machine that will suit your creative needs.

 [table id=cricutmachines /]